wzulfikar/lifelog/learning_process/the_4_faculties_of_human_soul.md

 | Anger | Cowardice | Courage | Recklessness |
 | Desire | Indifference | Temperance | Gluttony, Cupidity, Greed |
 | Justice | Injustice | Justice | Injustice |

+>*The soul falls sick when its attributes are out of balance.*